-The most basic way to use this command is to simply make it list files and directories in your current directory.
-You don't need to specify any parameters for it, just type the command itself:
+The most basic way to use ls command is to simply make it list files and directories in your current directory.
+You don’t need to specify any parameters for it, just type the command itself.

 If you’re interested in a particular file or directory, you should specify the filename as a parameter to ls.

 This command will simply output the filename of the file you have specified:

 Similarly, it’s possible to confirm that a certain file is not found:

 You may also specify a directory (the output in this example is abridged) to confirm the contents of it:

 And finally, the most common way ls is used: the long version of the output, which is invoked using the -l parameter:

 Symbolic links can be inspected to show destination files using pretty standard ls -l combination:

 ls command can be used with the -Z parameter to show file contexts in SELinux enabled systems: